Own motion investigations

 The main purpose of an own motion investigation is to identify areas for improvement in the National Registration and Accreditation Scheme (the National Scheme).

-The Ombudsman and Commissioner recently used her own motion investigation powers to review confidentiality safeguards for people making a notification about health practitioners.
+The Ombudsman and Commissioner has used her own motion investigation powers to:

 Find out more